The Movies Ranked - Worst to Best

 4. Star Trek VI: The Undiscovered Country

 After the disastrous, Razzie-winning The Final Frontier, a Starfleet Academy movie had been mooted, following junior versions of the Enterprise crew (that would never work!
 Well, certainly not with Ethan Hawke as Kirk).
-The idea was ultimately nixed in favour of this, which would be the send-off for the original crew (Generations simply doesn’t count in any meaningful way on that score, or any score for that matter).
-And a send-off in the best sense, Nicholas Meyer ensuring there’s minimum navel-gazing and self-congratulation and instead getting on with telling a really strong story (one, like The Voyage Home, sprung from topical concerns, once again courtesy of Leonard Nimoy).
+The idea was ultimately nixed in favour of this, which would be the send-off for the original crew; Generations simply doesn’t count in any meaningful way on that score, or any score for that matter.
+And it's a send-off in the best sense, Nicholas Meyer ensuring there’s minimum navel-gazing and self-congratulation and instead getting on with telling a really strong story.
+One that, like The Voyage Home, sprung from topical concerns, once again courtesy of Leonard Nimoy.

 So too, Valeris, originally intended by Meyer to be a returning Saavik, can’t quite equal her predecessor in the protégé stakes.
 Part of the issue is that Kim Cattrall has too much personality for a buttoned-down Vulcan.
 The betrayal plotline makes for a decent, if insufficiently-motivated twist, while Spock’s willingness to mind-rape her is seemingly accepted as a fait accompli (there would be more of this kind of uncompassionate attitude in Nemesis), without the necessary balance of discussing this “justified” torture to gain information.